ykrasik/jaci/README.md

   3. A mandatory int called `int`.
   4. An optional double called `double`.
 If the parameter doesn't receive a value, it will have a value of `3.5` (supplied by a supplier method).
   5. An optional boolean called `flag`.
+  6. A mandatory Enum param called `enumParam`, which is nullable.
+This parameter must be passed an explicit value that is one of the enum param's legal values, or `null`.
 * The command then just sends the parameter values to the output (The output instance itself will be injected by the library when it processes the class: [Wiki](https://github.com/ykrasik/jaci/wiki/Annotation-API))

 Here is how this looks on a LibGdx CLI implementation:
 ![alt text](https://github.com/ykrasik/jaci/wiki/images/fullExample.PNG)

+# Examples
+See the [Examples project](https://github.com/ykrasik/jaci-examples) for examples.

 # Full Documentation
 See the [Wiki](https://github.com/ykrasik/jaci/wiki) for full documentation.